NO-ob/LoliSnatcher_Droid/README.md

 A booru client with support for batch downloading, written in Dart/Flutter for Android but may support more platforms in the future.

+Thanks to Showers-U for letting me use their art for an icon check them out on pixiv : https://www.pixiv.net/en/users/28366691

 ![github-small](https://github.com/NO-ob/LoliSnatcher_Droid/blob/master/demo.gif)